 Not only are these pumpkins really easy to make but they are the best pumpkin decorations.
 Almost all of the pumpkin decor in our home is something that I have made.
 These fall pumpkins are filled with rice and polyfill and the stems are made from driftwood I collected at the beach.
 For the stems, you can also use old sticks, cinnamon sticks, and dried fresh pumpkin stems if you can’t get to the beach.

-I tied the pumpkins with raffia and ribbons I made from the fabric.
-I love how the colors work with all of my fall decor.
+I tied the pumpkins with raffia and ribbons that I made from the fabric.
+I love how the colors work with all of the fall decor throughout our home.

 Easy Fabric Pumpkins

-When I make a DIY my goal is always to make something that looks amazing but is easy to make.
+As I mentioned, my goal is always to make something that looks amazing but is easy to make.
 These pumpkins fit both of those requirements.